brunofds/personal-dataplatform/README.md

 # personal-dataplatform

+- Build a local solution based on Kubernetes (with miniKube)
 - Build a simple docker image containing the requirements libraries and execute python
 - Install Jenkins over Kubernetes
 - Configure the build pipeline between github and Jenkins